Jason Massey

 Jason Eric Massey (January 7, 1973 – April 3, 2001) was an American murderer who was executed in 2001 for the murders of two teenagers.
+He had expressed his desire to become a serial killer.

 Background

 Massey was born on January 7, 1973, in Ellis County, Texas.
 He was neglected and abused by his alcoholic father and his drug-addicted mother.
 By his teens, he was a juvenile delinquent with a lengthy criminal record, mostly for torturing animals and stalking.
 His mother once committed him to a psychiatric hospital after discovering his journals, in which he detailed his fantasies about rape and murder, his hero worship of Charles Manson, his avowed Satanism, and his strong desire to become a serial killer.
 Massey was known to decapitate and mutilate dogs, cats, and cows, preserving their skulls in coolers as trophies.

 Crime

 On July 27, 1993, Massey murdered two teenagers: 14-year-old James Brian King and his 13-year-old stepsister, Christina Benjamin, in his hometown.
 He cut off Christina's head, hands and nipples, mutilated her genitals, and removed her intestines.
 He shot King twice in the head.
 On July 29, both their bodies were found in a field near Telico by a road worker.
 There was evidence of sexual mutilation and some of the body parts were missing, which have never been found.

 Massey was quickly connected to the crime by forensic evidence and arrested, shortly after getting out of jail for animal cruelty.
 In October of the following year, he was found guilty of capital murder.

 The prosecution sought a death sentence for Massey.
-During the sentencing phase, they had Dr. Dekleva, the psychiatrist who had previously examined Massey, testify.
-He talked about the contents of Massey's journal, and said the most concerning part of it was when the writing shifted from fantasy to reality.
+During the sentencing phase, a psychiatrist testified about the contents of Massey's journal and said the most concerning part was when the writing shifted from fantasy to reality.
 Massey wrote about planning his murders by talking about how to evade detection to the police and purchasing weapons.
-Dr. Dekleva said there was no possible treatment for an individual like Massey, and that he was a lasting threat to society who would almost certainly kill again.

-A former teacher and classmate of Massey also testified about his disturbing behavior.
-His classmate said he repeatedly threatened her.
+Dekleva said there was no possible treatment for an individual like Massey and that he was a lasting threat to society.
+A classmate of Massey's testified that he had repeatedly threatened her.
 It was later revealed that Massey had killed and mutilated her dog, before spreading its blood on her car.

-A witness testified that while he was walking in the woods, he had found a cooler containing animal bones, primarily skulls and jawbones.
-There were also journals labeled "Slayer's Book of Death," volumes 1-4.
-In these journals, Massey talked about his plan to become a serial killer.
+Another witness testified that while he was walking in the woods, he had found a cooler containing animal bones.
+There were also journals where Massey talked about his plans of becoming a serial killer.
 In one entry, he wrote that he planned to kill 700 people within 20 years.
 In another, he wrote that he had killed 73 cats and dogs, as well as seven cows.

 It took jurors only 15 minutes to order his execution.
 While on death row, he reportedly converted to Christianity.